bjt-user/Linux/kernel_parameters.md

 > If you want to add kernel parameters during boot time on a Debian based system, edit GRUB config template at /etc/default/grub.
 Add a kernel parameter in the form of name=value in GRUB_CMDLINE_LINUX_DEFAULT variable.

+=> didnt do anything

+> Have you tried to run the command "sudo grub-mkconfig -o /boot/grub/grub.cfg" after doing the change?